brunoarine/whalesniffer/README.md

 #### 5.4) Histogram similarity

-This method is simpler than the previous methods, but more robust in relation to features that vary from one image to another.
-This algorithm is based on two facts from the nature of the photos in question: a) the whale occupies a small area of the image and b) most of the image, which is occupied by water, is practically uniform.
+This method is simpler than the previous methods but more robust about features that vary from one image to another.
+This algorithm is based on two facts from the nature of the photos in question: a) the whale occupies a small area of the image, and b) most of the image, which is occupied by water, is practically uniform.

-Based on these two principles, the algorithm divides the image into four windows and calculates the histogram of each one in the HSV space, since this is partially invariant to different lighting conditions, but returns differentiable histograms between regions.
-If one of them has a histogram statistically different from the histogram that generated these 4 windows (determined by the correlation coefficient between the values of each band), this window is marked in a mask and then it subdivides the window into 4 more windows and so on.
+Based on these two principles, the algorithm divides the image into four windows and calculates the histogram of each one in the HSV space since this is partially invariant to different lighting conditions but returns differentiable histograms between regions.
+Suppose one of them has a histogram statistically different from the histogram that generated these four windows (determined by the correlation coefficient between the values of each band).
+In that case, this window is marked in a mask, and then it subdivides the window into four more windows and so on.

 <p align="center">
 <img src="./docs/img/exhaustive_search.png">